levu48/next-dynamic-import/README.md

 npm run dev
 ```

-Do the following to test a 3rd loading:
+Do the following to test a 3rd-party custom module loading:
 - add a component module in directory '/components'
 - modify '/pages/index.js' to use the new component
 - npm start